Mistake #1: The simple things

 RIFT tip: The website forms will do quite a lot of the actual calculations for you.
 Again, though - if you're even slightly concerned about your accuracy then professional advice is the way to go.

 This is a big one.
 Paper tax returns have to be filed by the 31st of October.
 If you're doing it online, you've got until the 31st of January.
 The fines for missing a tax return deadline start at £100 for being even a single day late.
 After that, things just get worse.

-RIFT tip: Once more, filing online gives you a little extra breathing space.
+RIFT tip: Once more, filing via the website gives you a little extra breathing space.
 Remember to check your account details on the HMRC site regularly.
 You'll see at a glance what deadlines might be looming.

 Mistake #5: Fiddly details